ec-intl/.github/.github/ISSUE_TEMPLATE/minor_release.md

 ### Cost/Benefits/DisBenefits/Risks
 <!--
-    What will it cost in terms of qualified person-hours/compute resources/dollars?
+    What will it cost regarding qualified person-hours/compute resources/dollars?
-    How will the product's existance change (for better/for worse) it's operational environment?
+    How will the product's existence change (for better/for worse) its operational environment?
     What events might delay or disrupt delivery?
 -->